 - Preservatives: Sodium benzoate and several phosphate-based additives are regularly used to improve shelf life.

-Summary Several additives are used in imitation crab to achieve the desired color, flavor and stability.
+Several additives are used in imitation crab to achieve the desired color, flavor, and stability.
 Some of these are linked to potential health concerns.

 There are several reasons imitation crab is popular.
-One is its affordable price, which is about 1/3 of the cost of real crab (1).
+One is its affordable price, as imitation crab is typically significantly cheaper than real crab.

 Imitation crab is also convenient, as it can be added to dishes without further preparation.
 Additionally, some imitation crab sticks are packaged in grab-and-go, snack-sized portions with dipping sauce.

-In addition, some products are gluten-free and made without genetically modified (GMO) ingredients.
+In addition, some imitation crab products are gluten-free and made without genetically modified (GMO) ingredients.
 What’s more, some mock crab may be certified to indicate that the seafood was sustainably sourced.

-However, these more natural products cost around 30% extra and aren’t as widely available.
+However, these more natural products cost more and aren’t as widely available.

-Summary Imitation crab is affordable and convenient.
-A few brands contain more natural ingredients, but you’ll pay extra for them.
+Imitation crab is affordable and convenient.
+A few brands are gluten-free or made without GMOs, but you’ll pay extra for them.

-Aside from the fact that imitation crab is a highly processed, additive-laden and less nutritious version of real crab, it also carries environmental, mislabeling and allergenic concerns.
+Aside from the fact that imitation crab is a highly processed and less nutritious version of real crab, it also carries environmental, mislabeling, and allergenic concerns.

-Some pollock used to make surimi has been overfished — endangering animals such as Steller sea lions that eat pollock — or is caught in ways that damage habitats of other sea life.
+Certain species of pollock that are used to make surimi have been overfished — endangering animals such as Steller sea lions that eat pollock — or are caught in ways that damage habitats of other sea life (16, 17).

-Another environmental problem is that the minced fish meat used to make surimi is washed several times to improve color, texture and smell.
-This uses a lot of water and generates wastewater, which must be treated so that it doesn’t contaminate oceans and harm fish (1).
+Another environmental problem is that the minced fish meat used to make surimi is washed several times to improve color, texture, and smell.
+This uses a lot of water and generates wastewater, which must be treated so that it doesn’t contaminate oceans and harm fish (

 Some imitation crab products don’t list seafood ingredients accurately, which increases food safety and allergy risks.